hellbox/srob-migration/content/reviews/the-visible-women.md

 name = "The visible women"
 title = "The visible women"
-dek = "A new zine from Shout Your Abortion offers gratitude and celebration for an invisible subset of everyday hero: abortion providers." facebookauto = "A new zine from Shout Your Abortion celebrates and thanks abortion providers for all their tireless hard work." twitterauto = "A new zine from @ShoutYrAbortion is full of love letters to abortion providers." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/shoutyourabortion.md"]
+dek = "A new zine from Shout Your Abortion offers gratitude and celebration for an invisible subset of everyday hero: abortion providers." type = "Review"facebookauto = "A new zine from Shout Your Abortion celebrates and thanks abortion providers for all their tireless hard work." twitterauto = "A new zine from @ShoutYrAbortion is full of love letters to abortion providers." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/shoutyourabortion.md"]